fakecore/aim/README.md

 ⚠️ **This project is currently in the design phase.** Core functionality is being implemented.

+## 🐛 Known Issues

+- **`aim setup install codex`** - This command is still under development and actively being updated.
+Not recommended for production use at this time.
+- **`aim setup install cc`** - This command is available and functional, but please note that once configured, it may cause `aim run cc` to fail.
+We are actively working on resolving this issue.

 ## 💭 Foreword

 After many years in software development, the pace of AI development in recent years has consistently exceeded my imagination.
 I never thought years ago that AI would so profoundly change our development methods and lifestyles.